hyperledger/firefly-fir/text/0000-template.md

 > REQUIRED SECTION

+Insert your diagrams here - we like pictures :-)

 Explain the proposal as if it was already included in FireFly and you were teaching it to another FireFly developer.
 That generally means: